Research Interests:

 - Pahre, Rober D. and Carie A Steele.
 What Makes it Wild?
 Visitors' Construction of Wildlife and Wliderness in the Greater Yellowstone Area.
 International Journal of Wilderness.
 December 2013.

-- Scott, Jame M. and Carie A Steele.
+- Scott, James M. and Carie A Steele.
 Sponsoring Democracy?
 The United States and Democracy Aid to the Developing World 1988-2001.
 International Studies Quarterly.
 March 2011.
 (55) 47-69.

 - Scott, James M. and Carie A Steele.
 Assisting Democrats or Resisting Dictators?
 The Nature and Impact of Democracy Support by the National Endowment for Democracy 1990-1999.
 Democratization.
 2005.
 12(4):439-460.